Clean Air Zones (CAZ) in the UK – the 2023 guide

 Where am I charged to drive a non-compliant car?

-Currently, the only CAZ and Low Emission Zones (LEZ) that charge drivers of non-compliant, private passenger cars a daily fee or penalty charge are Aberdeen, Birmingham, Bristol, Dundee, Edinburgh, Glasgow, and London.
+The Low Emission Zones (LEZ) that charge drivers of non-compliant, private passenger cars a daily fee or penalty charge are Aberdeen, Birmingham, Bristol, Dundee, Edinburgh, Glasgow, and London.

 Where are there active Clean Air Zones in the UK?

 There are active CAZ and Low Emission Zones (LEZ) around the UK, with more under consultation.
 The locations of Clean Air Zones in the UK tend to be large and well-connected cities.
+Currently they include:

 Location | Scheme | Daily charge | Active |